cjabradshaw/SahulHumanSpread/README.md

 The two zipped files should be decompressed and their files placed in the same directory as the R code.

 The file 'matrixOperators.R' includes necessary functions and is sourced directly within the R code file.

+GLOBAL SENSITIVITY ANALYSIS: Also included is the R file 'AusHumanSpreadGSAGithub.R' needed to do the global sensitivity analysis of the underlying parameters on the rate of saturation.